OctopusDeploy/People/Customer-Success-Engineering/Technical-Account-Managment/L3-Solutions-Architect-TAM.md

 - I helped customers streamline their deployment processes to improve their DORA metrics.
 - I worked with our support and engineering teams to get all of the necessary information for a high-risk support issue.
 - I worked with a customer to demonstrate how Octopus has improved deployments and compliance processes at a business review.
+- I know one of my customers uses AWS Lambdas so I gathered updates on the progress of the features in development and presented them to the customer.
+Showing a demo of the feature when possible.

 </details>